WRITING YOUR SCREENPLAY: PAGE ONE

-This new series is for any feature writer who may have felt neglected during our months of breaking down popular television shows.
-Each week, we will hone in on one particular aspect of writing, structuring, or formatting a feature screenplay.
+With each post in this series, we hone in on one particular aspect of writing, structuring, or formatting a feature screenplay.
 As we zero in on certain script elements and writing techniques, we will include short examples from some of our favorite feature scripts.
 (To clarify, this is a series about script drafts; not brainstorming or outlines or treatments, but putting words on the page.)
+While these posts primarily examine feature screenplays, much of the information should be helpful no matter what you write — TV, podcasts, novels, video games, plays, etc.

 So, where do we start in a series about writing and formatting feature scripts?